 Objective: Pick a prototype and build it

-The Day 2 morning session is when the team votes on a prototype to build
+The Day 2 morning session is when the team votes on a prototype to build.

-First, have everyone brainstorm on prototype proposals which could implement the story from Day 1.
+Initially, have everyone brainstorm prototype proposals which could implement the story from Day 1.
 The group then votes on aspects of each prototype they like, creating a heat map of good ideas across all prototypes.
 After voting on aspects, the pros and cons of each prototype proposal are discussed, and everyone in the room then picks their favorite.
 In the end, the Decider takes in all the votes and picks the prototype to move forwards with.

 After the prototype is chosen, create a storyboard describing the prototype to build.

-Also write an interview script for Day 3 interviews with users.
+Finally, be sure to write an interview script for Day 3 interviews with users.